Uploading your UO ID photos through our online submission portal makes getting your card a breeze!

 Why do we require that you upload your government-issued ID?
 To receive your new UO ID, we must first verify your identity through your government-issued ID.
 Once your photo is processed, the government-issued ID is deleted from our system.
 We do not retain it, nor do we use it for any other purpose than to verify identity.

-If you have never received a government-issued ID, please contact us at email@example.com to make alternate arrangements.
+If you have never received a government-issued ID, please contact us through our service request form to make alternate arrangements.

 Navigating the Photo Upload Form